Smoothed Online Learning for Prediction in Piecewise Affine Systems: Algorithm and Guarantees

 } it holds that \iftoggle{icml}{$\fronorm{\paramhat_i - \paramstar_j}^2$ is bounded by $ \frac{\sqrt{T}}{\abs{I_{ij}(\ghat)}} \cdot \mathrm{poly}\left( \maxparam, \log\left( \frac 1\delta \right) \right).$ }{

-} \end{theorem} Above we have given the result with the assumption that $\epscor = \epsorac = 0$ for the sake of presentation; in the formal statement, the fully general case is stated. \Cref{thm:parameterrecoveryinformal} implies that directional smoothness is sufficient to guarantee parameter recovery at a parametric rate, in marked distinction to most adversarial learning regimes. \iftoggle{icml}{}{Note that this recovery result also implies mode recovery up to a permutation, due to separation.} Before providing more detail on the algorithm and its analysis in \Cref{sec:body_analysis}, we discuss our two main applications.
+} \end{theorem} Above we have given the result with the assumption that $\epscor = \epsorac = 0$ for the sake of presentation; in the formal statement, the general case is stated. \Cref{thm:parameterrecoveryinformal} implies that directional smoothness is sufficient to guarantee parameter recovery at a parametric rate, in marked distinction to most adversarial learning regimes. \iftoggle{icml}{}{Note that this recovery result also implies mode recovery up to a permutation, due to separation.} Before providing more detail on the algorithm and its analysis in \Cref{sec:body_analysis}, we discuss \iftoggle{icml}{an application to $H$-step prediction.
+An application to one-step prediction with learner-provided controls can be found in \Cref{app:lem:pwa_sys_one_step}}{our two main applications.}